SAPA 2018-19 Board of Directors

 THOMAS LUKACS (Vice Chair) – Tom is Director of Risk Management for the New York State Department of Financial Services (DFS) and serves as DFS’s Internal Control Officer, and Emergency Management Planning Coordinator.
 Tom oversees DFS’s internal control program and monitors compliance with the State’s cyber security requirements and standards.
 From 2000 through 2013, Tom led the NYS Division of the Budget’s statewide implementation of the Internal Control, Internal Audit and Federal Single Audit programs and initiated the NYS Internal Control Task Force.
 In 2007, Tom created the NYS Internal Control Act Executive Briefing Book.

 ROBERT (BOB) CURTIN (Treasurer) – Bob is a Certified Public Accountant and currently the Director of Financial Administration for the NYS Office of General Services where he is responsible for operation of the Procurement, Budget and Accounting Units as well as implementing agency wide changes brought on by the Statewide Financial Management System (SFS), the Business Services Center (BSC) and changes in agency policy.
 Prior to assuming this position, Bob was an internal auditor at OGS and was responsible for the operation for the Internal Audit Unit From 1997 to 2015.
 Previously he worked with the New York State Comptroller’s Office Bureau of Management Audit beginning his career in October of 1986.

-SORELLE L. BRAUTH – Sorelle is the Director of Administration for the New York State Department of Public Service (DPS).
+SORELLE L. BRAUTH – Sorelle recently retired as the Director of Administration for the New York State Department of Public Service (DPS).
 She began her career with NYS Government in the Rockefeller Public Management Intern Program and has had an extensive career for almost 35 years, primarily in budgeting, holding policy and management level positions with the New York State Division of the Budget as well as the State Education Department.
 She was also a former Director of Financial Administration for the Office of Attorney General as well as, DPS’ Director of Finance and Budget for seven years.
 Sorelle has degrees from both Boston University (Master’s in Educational Administration), and the State University of New York at Oneonta (Bachelor of Science).